Fora’s Take

 Art

-teamlab Planets TOKYO is a one-of-a-kind museum that you should definitely consider experiencing on your trip to Tokyo.
-Launched in 2018 with the goal of blurring the boundary between the body and ART, visitors go through a "body immersive" experience where one takes off their shoes and socks and throws themselves into ethereal massive art spaces with others.
-Easily one of the most Instagrammable spaces in Tokyo where every photograph becomes food for the eyes.
-Don't wait too long to visit though.
-This exhibit space will be closing permanently at the end of 2023.
-Don't miss out!
+Teamlab Planets is a one-of-a-kind museum that all travelers should consider experiencing on their first trip to Tokyo.
+Launched in 2018 with the goal of blurring the boundary between the body and art, visitors go through a "body immersive" experience where one takes off their shoes and socks and throws themselves into ethereal massive art spaces alongside others.
+Easily one of the most Instagrammable spaces in Tokyo, where every photograph becomes food for the eyes.

 Places to eat & drink in Tokyo, Japan